Innovation in medicines

 The informal scientific brainstorming-discussions are led by experts from the Agency network, working parties and committees.

-To apply for a briefing meeting, complete the request form and return it to:
+Applicants should complete the ITF meeting request form below and send it to:

 The meetings are free of charge.